Forecast window

 Forecast History

-Default view shows the latest archived forecast snapshots.
+Default view shows how the forecast has evolved over the past couple of days.
 Use a date range to inspect older archived day-ahead forecasts against actual prices.

 How the Forecast Works

-The forecasts on this site are generated with an XGBoost-based machine learning pricing model (gradient-boosted decision trees) that estimates hourly electricity prices from weather, generation, demand, and market features.
-Each hour is evaluated independently based on its expected conditions, which lets the model react to changes in wind, imports, generation availability, solar output, and seasonal demand.
+The forecasts on this site are generated with a machine learning pricing model based on gradient-boosted decision trees, estimating hourly electricity prices from weather, generation, demand, interconnector capacity, calendar effects, and recent price patterns.
+Each hour is evaluated independently, which lets the model adapt to changing conditions across the forecast horizon.

 The price model is trained on historical data starting from 2023.
 Weather data is based on ECMWF, using historical weather together with forward forecasts for each area.
 The site first produces separate wind, solar, and load forecasts, which are then fed into the downstream price model.